 The journal entry for the same transaction would be as follows,

-Another example we will take of a Company XYZ , which is a software company and it sells an antivirus program for laptops and tabs.
+Another example we will take of a Company XYZ, which is a software company and it sells an antivirus program for laptops and tabs.
 The company receives advance payments from customers who purchase the software online and expect to download the program on their PCs and tablets once the company receives the payment.
-However, as the company receives a lot of downloading requests on a daily basis, the manager has decided to check the credibility of the credit cards used in the advance payments and allow the downloading of the software the following day of the prepayment.
+However, as the company receives a lot of downloading requests daily, the manager has decided to check the credibility of the credit cards used in the advance payments and allow the downloading of the software the following day of the prepayment.

 The software company receives $50 in advance payments per client per day.
 The firm’s accountants record each payment as a liability in the balance sheet until the company delivers the software to the customer.
 Once the customer receives the download link and gets the software, the order is completed, and accountants move the payment from the deferral account to the revenues account.
 By the end of the fiscal year, the deferred revenue balance will be zero and all of the payments will become revenue on the income statement.